sarusso/MetaBox/README.md

 To access its services, the requirements change from service to service.
 In general, a modern (post 2014) OS and Web browser should work.
 (Note: Safari with Web Remote Desktop over https does not work due to a limitation is Safari itself)

-If you make exstensive use or local or remote MetaBox Desktop, you might want to try the native MetaBox Desktop App (for Windows, Mac and Linux).
+If you make extensive use or local or remote MetaBox Desktop, you might want to try the native MetaBox Desktop App (for Windows, Mac and Linux).